rstudio/shinytableau/README.md

 ## Motivation

 Many organizations rely on [Tableau](https://www.tableau.com/) to provide day-to-day insights from their data.
-Thanks to Tableau's point-and-click interface and focused feature set, it doesn't take too much skill to start producing attractive and useful visualizations and dashboards.
+Thanks to Tableau's point-and-click interface and focused feature set, almost anyone can produce attractive and useful visualizations and dashboards.

 On the other hand, tasks that are routine to R users can sometimes be difficult or impossible to achieve with Tableau alone.
 So it's common to use R to preprocess data that is then fed to Tableau, or use Tableau's R integration features to fortify their data tables with columns calculated by R.